Authorities announce 2nd coronavirus death in US

 Pence and Azar spoke a day after President Donald Trump approved new restrictions on international travel to prevent the spread within the U.S. of the new virus, which originated in China.
 There are now more than 80,000 cases worldwide and about 3,000 deaths.

-The number of known coronavirus cases in the U.S. had reached at least 80as of Sunday, counting people evacuated from a cruise ship and the city of Wuhan in China.
+The number of known coronavirus cases in the U.S. had reached at least 80 as of Sunday, counting people evacuated from a cruise ship and Wuhan.

 Trump said Saturday at a White House news conference that he was thinking about closing the southern border with Mexico as a precaution.
 Azar said Sunday that Mexico has few coronavirus cases and that it would take a dramatic change in the circumstances there to prompt serious consideration of a border shutdown.